Skip to main content

 • Period selector - This year, last year, or custom date range

-All data in the Travelers tab is grouped by trip departure date (from_date).
-This is different from the Earnings and Financial tabs, which let you toggle between trip date and booking date.
+All data in the Travelers tab is grouped by the start of the Journey’s travel dates.
+This is different from the Agencies and Financial tabs, which let you toggle between trip date and booking date.

 • Traveler Trends chart — each month reflects trips that depart in that month, not when they were booked.